 GRADUATE STUDENT | KEREN FRAIMAN

-Keren Fraiman is a PhD candidate in the Political Science Department and a member of the Security Studies Program at MIT.
-Her dissertation entitled: "Not in Your Backyard: Coercion, Base States, and Violent Non-State Actors," focuses on the efficacy of coercion in inducing states to contain violent non-state actors that reside within them.
-Her main interests include International Relations, security studies, coercion, and nationalism, with a regional focus on the Middle East.
-Keren is currently a researcher with the Chicago Project on Security and Terrorism and was previously affiliated with the Crown Center for Middle East Studies at Brandeis University.
-Prior to returning to her studies, she worked as a management consultant in the Chicago office of the Boston Consulting Group.
-From 1996-1998, she also served as an officer in the Israeli Defense Forces.
-Keren received her A.B. with honors in Political Science and Near Eastern Languages and Civilizations from the University of Chicago in 2002.
+Keren Fraiman is a PhD candidate in the Department of Political Science and a member of the Security Studies Program at MIT.
+Her dissertation, entitled “Not in Your Backyard: Transitive Compellence, Base States and Violent Non-State Groups,” focuses on the efficacy of coercion in inducing states to contain violent non-state actors that reside within them.
+Her main interests include International Relations, security studies, the Arab-Israeli conflict, coercion, and nationalism, with a regional focus on the Middle East.
+Keren is currently a research associate at Seminar XXI, an executive education program for senior military and government officials, as well as at the University of Chicago’s Program on International Security Policy.
+Her work has been supported by the United States Institute of Peace, the Chicago Project on Security and Terrorism, the American-Israel Cooperative Enterprise, and MIT’s Center for International Studies.
+She has also worked at the Crown Center for Middle East Studies at Brandeis University.
+Prior to returning to her studies, she was a management consultant in the Chicago office of the Boston Consulting Group.
+Ms. Fraiman also served as an officer in the Israeli Defense Forces.
+She received her B.A. with Honors in Political Science and Near Eastern Languages and Civilizations from the University of Chicago.

 “Not in Your Backyard: Understanding State Action Against Violent Non-State Actors,” Précis, (Cambridge: MIT Center for International Studies, Spring 2010).